 TESTING FOR CORONAVIRUS COVID-19

-Collective Health’s COVID-19 Risk Assessment is available to help you determine whether or not you may be appropriate for COVID-19 testing.
-Our COVID-19 Risk Assessment was developed by in-house medical experts, and with direct insight into the questions and concerns top-of-mind for people right now.
+- Collective Health’s COVID-19 Risk Assessment is available to help you determine whether or not you may be eligible for COVID-19 testing.
+Our Risk Assessment was developed by in-house medical experts, and with direct insight into the questions and concerns top-of-mind for people right now.
 Learn more here.

 NOTE: This tool is not for diagnostic purposes and is not intended to substitute for personalized medical advice from your healthcare provider, but may be useful to help understand current CDC guidelines and local health department guidelines for testing.

-COVID-19 testing is covered under almost all private and public insurance.
-This includes all Collective Health members, but having coverage does not mean you won’t face costs related to testing and evaluation.
+- COVID-19 testing is covered under almost all private and public insurance.
+This includes all Collective Health members, but having coverage does not mean you won’t face costs related to evaluation and potential treatment.
 We are closely monitoring the availability and effectiveness data on new treatments, and how to best address complications of Covid as well as problems due to other conditions whose care has been compromised by disruptions to usual care provision.

 - Collective Health has worked with our clients to change plan designs and help offset the costs of COVID-19-related testing and treatment to members.
 Keep in mind, other elements of your care may have regular cost-sharing.
 Our member applications and websites have been reflected to show your plan’s specific cost-sharing for COVID-19 testing and treatment.